 Under Thai law foreigners are not allowed to own land in the kingdom.
 Those who are able to buy land (usually spouses of Thais) prefer to buy houses or build, as this presents the best value for property in Pattaya.
 However, foreigners are allowed to own a condominium provided the total number of units in the building owned by foreigners does not exceed 49 per cent.

-In Pattaya, buying condos is the most popular option among foreigners.
+Buying condos in Pattaya, is the most popular option among foreigners.
 An important fact you need to find out before purchasing a condo is who owns the building and how it will be maintained.
 Condominiums are comparatively expensive compared to houses and their prices general increase the higher up you are due to the risk of view obstruction from new neighbouring condos.

 The smart place to look for condos and houses is from advertisements in the local newspapers.
 A variety of agents and lawyers can also be found advertising their services as well.
 Property agents in Pattaya are numerous and often managed by foreigners.